micahprobst/micahprobst/README.md

 ## 💭 Philosophy Meets Code

 I believe technology should be developed with deep consideration for human values and societal impact.
-My work combines rigorous philosophical analysis with hands-on technical implementation to help build AI systems that are not just capable, but genuinely beneficial for humanity.
+My work seeks to combine rigorous philosophical analysis with hands-on technical implementation to help build AI systems that are not just capable, but genuinely beneficial for humanity.

 **Always interested in discussing**: AI ethics, philosophy of mind, responsible technology development, effective altruism, and collaborative research opportunities.